zevv/npeg/README.md

 Note: AST captures is an experimental feature, the implementation or API might change in the future.

-Npeg has a simple mechanism for storing captures in a tree data structure, allowing building of abstract syntax trees straight from the parser.
+NPeg has a simple mechanism for storing captures in a tree data structure, allowing building of abstract syntax trees straight from the parser.

 The basic AST node has the following layout: